Sarah Fawcett (Lecturer)

 I attained a B.Sc. in Marine Biology, Oceanography and Religious Studies at the University of Cape Town.
 It was during my undergraduate where I discovered the world of Oceanography and started to become fascinated with the way in which the ocean works.
 My honours project focused on the rates of net primary production (NPP) and carbon export in the Southern Benguela upwelling region during the autumn of 2016.
 For my master’s project, I am working on understanding the nitrogen cycle in the Southern Benguela upwelling region on a seasonal basis using the stable isotopes of nitrate (nitrogen and oxygen).

 I completed my undergraduate degree at the University of Cape Town (UCT) in 2015 majoring in Ocean and Atmospheric Sciences and Marine Biology.
-I am currently working on my honours at UCT studying Southern Ocean biogeochemistry.
-My research is focused on nitrogen and oxygen isotopes of nitrate in the summertime Southern Ocean with the aim of evaluating the pattern(s) of summertime nutrient utilization across the Atlantic Antarctic Zone.
+Whilst being extremely confused about which subject to do my honours in, I attended a talk by Dr. Sarah Fawcett about her work in the Southern Ocean and I was sold.
+I completed my honours in 2016 under Dr Fawcett’s supervision focusing on the nitrogen and oxygen isotopes of nitrate in the summertime Southern Ocean with the aim of evaluating the pattern(s) of summertime nutrient utilization across the Atlantic Antarctic Zone.
+Loving everything about Southern Ocean biogeochemical oceanography, starting a M.Sc was a very easy decision.
+I started my M.Sc in early 2017 by participating in the Antarctic Circumnavigation Expedition (ACE), funded by the Swiss Polar Institute.
+My project is focused on identifying the drivers of the Subantarctic biological pump, with a special interest in phytoplankton group-specific contributions and the influence of the Island Mass Effect in the Indian Ocean sector.
 I hope to gain a greater understanding of this relatively unstudied area whilst taking a holistic view of the dynamical Southern Ocean.

 Jeremy Kravitz (M.Sc. student, UCT, CyanoLakes, and CSIR)